Swing for the Fences!

 How much does it cost to join Play Mile High Softball?

-Don’t forget, when you sign up with Play Mile High, your league registration helps provide free youth sports programs in Denver through the Volo City Kids Foundation. #playwithpurpose
+Don’t forget, when you sign up with Play Mile High, your league registration helps provide free youth sports programs in Denver through the Volo Kids Foundation. #playitforward

 What are the Play Mile High Softball Gender Requirements?